Skip to main content

 Community Service Student-Initiated Project (CSSIP)

-Students can contribute to their community by volunteering for worthwhile causes or organizations.
+• Students can contribute to their community by volunteering for worthwhile causes or organizations.
 The civic knowledge, skills, and attitudes obtained from such community service activities can increase a student’s self-esteem and maturity and provide more awareness of the needs of others in the community.
+Students can earn a half or full credit towards their senior high diploma.

 S.T.E.P (Student Training Employability Program)